mboljar/mb-ee-addon-fb-api/fb_graph_api/readme.md

 Facebook Page only.
 Does not work for Instagram.

-To narrow down the query results to end at a specific date.
+To narrow down the query to end at a specific date.

 `{exp:fb_graph_api:get node_id="[NODE ID]" edge="[EDGE]" fields="[FIELDNAMES]" until="2020-12-01"}`